statelyai/xstate/docs/packages/xstate-vue/index.md

 ### `useMachine(machine, options?)`

-A [Vue comosition function](https://vue-composition-api-rfc.netlify.com/) that interprets the given `machine` and starts a service that runs for the lifetime of the component.
+A [Vue comopsition function](https://vue-composition-api-rfc.netlify.com/) that interprets the given `machine` and starts a service that runs for the lifetime of the component.

 **Arguments**